ecodynlab/GALUP/Modules 2/module2.md

 - Flooding,
 - Landscape scarring due to forest fires etc.

-**Forms of Change** Landscapes can change in different ways; a detailed understanding of the kind of change to be monitored determines the sensor to be used to extract the best performance out of remote sensing techniques.
+**Forms of Change** Landscape change can occur in many different ways, therefore, a detailed understanding of mechanism of change is required to determine the correct combination of techniques and sensors.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/40871781/201491844-a3dd8fa8-2b9f-4ce4-b315-cd339e1d9c45.gif">